 If you can visit both sides, it’s absolutely worth it.
-However, if you only have time for one, and you can get here by 10:30 am, the west side is the best side, in my opinion.
+However, if you only have time for one, and you can get here by 10:30 am, the east side is the best side, in my opinion.
 You get better views of both waterfalls with less water spray.

 If you are planning a visit to Dettifoss and Selfoss and have any questions, comment below.
 If you have seen Dettifoss and Selfoss, which side is better, the east side or the west side?

 - Iceland Travel Tips: Things to Know Before Traveling to Iceland